-Certain QEP components can only be measured effectively for offices whose panels averaged 50 or more members for a defined average enrollment period.
-For offices with fewer than 50 members, there is insufficient data to generate appropriate and consistent measures of performance.
-These practices are not eligible for participation in the QEP.
-Additionally, a Total Cost of Care incentive (for non-pediatric practices) will accompany the final settlement for groups whose actual medical costs were lower than expected medical costs and those groups who performed above their peers on quality measures of the program.
-There will also be a Top Performer Incentive (for pediatric practices) in the final settlement for groups whose average peer comparison percentile ranking across all quality measures is 65% or higher.
-PCP groups that did not meet network targets but did show an improvement of 10 percentage points or more for a given measure over the prior year will also be awarded an Improvement Incentive payment in the final settlement (see page 12).
+Certain QEP components can only be measured effectively for offices whose panels averaged 50 or more members at the Taxpayer Identification Number (TIN) level for a defined average enrollment period.
+For tax entities with fewer than 50 members, there is insufficient data to generate appropriate and consistent measures of performance.
+These providers are not eligible for participation in the QEP.
+Additionally, a Total Cost of Care incentive will accompany the settlement for groups who performed above their peers on quality measures of the program and whose actual medical costs were lower than expected medical costs.